Shows or dramas that are produced by two production companies, each in different countries.

 - Gundam 0079: The War For Earth was developed by American company Presto Studio and produced and supervised by Sunrise (Japan).

 - The Top Gear series of Racing Games, produced by Kemco (Japan), had its earlier installments developed by Gremlin Graphics (UK).
 Later games were developed by various American companies (Boss Game, Saffire, Snowblind).

 - Animal Crackers and Mona the Vampire were both co-productions between Alphanim (France) and Cinar (Canada), with the latter series involving other French companies as well.

-- The Beatles was done by King Features (USA), TVC (UK), and Artransa Park Studios (Australia)
+- The Beatles was produced by King Features Syndicate (USA), TVC (UK), and Artransa Park Studios (Australia).

 - Bionic Six — TMS with MCA/Universal and Intermedia International

 - Bob And Margaret — Starting in season 3, the show became a co-production between Nelvana and Philippine Animation Studio Inc.

 - Most Hanna-Barbera cartoons from the mid-eighties to early nineties (Challenge Of The Go Bots, A Pup Named Scooby-Doo and the later seasons of The Smurfs, for instance) were often co-produced between them, Wang/Cuckoo's Nest, Toei Animation and/or Fil-Cartoons.